 - 3.5.1 It is possible to apply for project PhD studentships as part of grant proposals.
-For guidance, please see the STFC Grants Handbook.
-A strong case needs to be made explaining how essential the student is to the theme on which they will be working. - 3.5.2 The NPGP will assess the scientific quality of the project, consider whether the project offers suitable training in research methods and techniques, comment on the broader training, and consider if the studentship adds value overall to the research proposal.
+For guidance, please see the Studentships on grants within the Guidance for Applicants A strong case needs to be made explaining how essential the student is to the theme on which they will be working. - 3.5.2 The NPGP will assess the scientific quality of the project, consider whether the project offers suitable training in research methods and techniques, comment on the broader training, and consider if the studentship adds value overall to the research proposal.
 All potential costs should be included in the proposal.